 Press the power door lock to lock or unlock all the doors at once.
-The rear power door locks only provide a lock function as a safety feature.
-They will not unlock the doors.
+The rear power door locks provide a lock only function as a convenience feature.
+For safety reasons, they will not unlock the doors.

 Automatic Door Locks